vahidhedayati/termssh/README.md

 Save script then on command line type in:

-# termssh -r -w 8 -g -s apa01,apa02,apa03,apa04,tct01,tct02,tct03,tct04
+# termssh -r -w 8 -g -n "apache-gateway-mysql" -x 2 -s "gw-(lon|gla)[01-02] mql[01-03] apache01"

-This will open 8 window terminator session with apaches in group so when you type in a command to one apache all servers get the command and same for the tct tomcat group
+This will open 8 window terminator session with apaches in group The layout name will be called apache-gateway-mysql for future connections The naming convention matches the scripts defined naming convention i.e. gw mql apa which then the -g grouping kicks in and groups servers per app type
+It will connect twice per server -x 2
+Finally pattern match servers called gw-lon-01 gw-gla-01 gw-lon-02 gw-gla-02 mql01 mql02 mql03 and finally apache01
+and then check if their available if so 2 terminator connections per host will be launched with 8 windows per tab

 Once you have seen this working you can look further in the script and see I have defined group names as per application type i.e. 2nd input of auto discovery.
 In this instance my server names matched that naming convention which then got processed by group function below it.

 Whilst DEBUG=1 at top of termssh

-# termssh -r -w 4 -x 2 -g -s apa01,apa02
+# termssh -r -w 4 -x 2 -g -s "apa[01-02]"

 This will launch -x 2 i.e. connections to apa01 and apa02 twice for each host.
 The grouping works out you have two connections to the host so assigns group-1 to apa01 apa02 first time around